 Nyamatusi Camp is in a wonderful unspoilt wilderness location by the famous Zambezi River.
 Days are spent immersed in nature as you enjoy land and water-based safaris observing the diverse wildlife of Mana Pools National Park, interspersed with downtime at the camp.

 Your tented suite is a real haven.
 Spacious and air conditioned within, it has a lounge and en-suite bathroom with both a bath and shower, supplemented by an outdoor shower.
-Your private deck faces the Zambezi and has an indulgent daybed and a plunge pool, and you can relax here as you sip a chilled drink from your minibar.
+Your private deck faces the Zambezi and has an indulgent daybed and a plunge pool where you can relax as you sip a chilled drink from your minibar.

 Nyamatusi offers an all-round safari experience with game drives, guided walks, canoeing and bird watching, all led by skilled guides keen to show all that Mana Pools has to offer.
-Catch and release fishing from the riverbank adds yet more variery to yoru time at Nyamatusi.
+Catch and release fishing from the riverbank adds yet more variety to your time at Nyamatusi.

 Open: Nyamatusi Camp is open from the beginning of April to the end of November each year.

 Location: The camp is in Mana Pools National Park near the Zambezi River.
 The camp is reached by flying into Mana Main airstrip.

 Rooms: There are six guest tented suites.
 These are large, have air conditioning, solar power, battery charging points, a minibar, sitting area and an en-suite bathroom with twin hand basins, a bath and shower plus an outdoor shower.
 Each has a private deck with a plunge pool and a daybed.

 Activities: Go for game drives, walking safaris, bird watching, canoeing and catch and release fishing.